 Piula Cave Pool*

 These freshwater pools are loaded with colourful fish and pass under a church on the north side of Upolu.
 At the cost of only 5 Tala (about $2.50), it was a bargain and one of our Samoa highlights.
-Take caution on entry as some of the rocks are slippery.
-Also, the water is much colder than we expected.

-Bahai Temple Samoa
+Bahá’í Temple Samoa

-The Bahai Temple is another interesting and free stop.
-It is worth the visit if you are driving on the Cross Island Road (from Robert Louis Stevenson Museum).
 Be sure to enter both the temple and the visitor centre.
 The grounds are well manicured and full of tropical beauty.
-Plus, it has clean toilets.
+And, as a bonus, it has clean toilets.

-Samoa Waterfalls
+Samoa waterfalls

 Fuipisia Waterfall

-Fuipisia Falls is located on private family-owned property.
-Visitors to Fuipisia Falls pay a small fee to the family to view the waterfall.
 Through the family, we got a glimpse into the Samoan culture and what it’s like living in Samoa.

 **UPDATE: In Jan 2016, Apia Flea Market was engulfed in flame and destroyed.
 A new temporary flea market opened nearby.

-Three More Things to Do in Samoa
+Three more things to do in Samoa

-Slide pools
+- Slide pools

-SCUBA
+- SCUBA

-Surfing and big game fishing in Samoa
+- Surfing and big game fishing in Samoa

 Honestly, we were too busy relaxing.

-Where to Stay in Samoa
+Where to stay in Samoa

-Tips on Driving in Samoa
+Driving in Samoa

 - Drive on the left – back in 2009 the entire country switched sides of the road from driving on the right to the current left-hand side.

 - Legally, to drive on the island, you need a Samoa license which is simply a validation of your driver’s license.
-I am not sure how many visitors bother to get the licence before they drive.
+I am not sure how many visitors actually bother to get the licence before they drive.

 - Allocate extra travel time; speed limits are low.

-- Take caution; there are frequently people, dogs, pigs and chickens on the roads.
+- Take caution; there are frequently people, dogs, pigs, and chickens on the roads.

 - If possible, avoid driving at night.